dsi-clinic/the-clinic/tutorials/submit-it.md

 ## Using Submitit for Long Jobs

-For some projects we use [submitit](https://github.com/facebookincubator/submitit) to submit jobs in python.
+For some projects we use [submitit](https://github.com/facebookincubator/submitit) to submit jobs in Python.
+Another option that is sometimes used is directly writing `sbatch` commands.
+Each method has its positive and negative aspects.
+This document details using submitit.

 When we use slurm, we must be respectful to not overuse nodes.
 Please:
 - To test code, submit it to the `dev` queue or test them with less data in an interactive session